wright-group/WrightTools/paper/paper.md

 There can be many variables that change in the context of a single MDS experiment.
 The typical spectroscopist only really cares about a small subset of these variables, but exactly what subset matters may change as different strategies are used to explore the dataset.
-Furthermore, it is often useful to "combine" multiple variables using simple algebraic relationships to exploit the natural symmetry of many MDS experiments and to draw comparisons between different members of the MDS family. [@NeffMallonNathanA2017a]
+Furthermore, it is often useful to "combine" multiple variables using simple algebraic relationships to exploit the natural symmetry of many MDS experiments and to draw comparisons between different members of the MDS family [@NeffMallonNathanA2017a].
 In light of these details, ``WrightTools`` provides a high-level ``Axis`` class that allows users to transparently define which variables, variable relationships, and unit conventions are important to them for representation and manipulation.
 Each ``Axis`` contains an ``expression``, which dictates its relationship with one or more variables.
 Given 5 variables with names [``'w1'``, ``'w2'``, ``'wm'``, ``'d1'``, ``'d2'``] , example valid expressions include ``'w1'``, ``'w1=wm'``, ``'w1+w2'``, ``'2*w1'``, ``'d1-d2'``, and ``'wm-w1+w2'``.